RISE-UNIBAS/networks_gephi/README.md

 # **Network analysis in the Humanities.
 Gephi**

-RISE crash course: Gephi by José Luis Losada.

-Two-hour crash course for introduction to Network analysis and visualization with Gephi.
+Introduction course to Network analysis and visualization with Gephi By José Luis Losada

 ☞ Course outline